10201502604

 6) When you go on your cruise is important.
 Timing is everything for many cruise lines, as some itineraries are seasonal due to weather conditions.
 If you’ve always wanted to go on an Alaskan cruise, you’ll want to ensure that you’re able to travel during summer months as waterways tend to freeze in winter.

-7) Most cruise lines offer only limited travel insurance coverage.
-When booking a cruise, it’s important to understand why travel insurance is crucial for cruise trips.
-To ensure you have enough coverage, consider comparing the travel insurance offered by the cruise line to other insurance providers.
-Simply enter your trip costs in the Get a Quote form and you can quickly compare the cost and coverages of Generali Global Assistance travel insurance plans to your other options.
+7) Understand what travel protection coverage is included.
+When booking a cruise, it’s important to understand what travel protection, if any, is available through the cruise line, and how it compares to other options.
+To help you have the coverage you need, consider comparing the travel protection plans offered by the cruise line to plans from other providers.
+Simply enter your trip costs in the Get a Quote form and you can quickly compare the cost and coverages of Generali Global Assistance travel protection plans to your other options.

 All Generali Global Assistance plans include coverages that are generally most important to cruise vacationers: